MarginaliaSearch/www.marginalia.nu/content/log/A_134_nsfw.md

 ---

-Here we instead have four equations, each feeding into the next.
+Our model consists of four equations, each feeding into the next.

 Hidden layer pre-activation: